matgat/m32-pars-adapt/readme.md

 Normally no file will be overwritten: the program will create a temporary file that will be automatically deleted after a manual merge.

-Alternatively, when the option `--quiet` is used, the file will be overwritten after performing a backup in the same directory of the original file.
+When the option `--quiet` is used, the file will be backupped in the same directory and then overwritten without the user intervention.

+If the output file name is specified with `--out`, there won't be any filesystem actions (deleting or substitution).